Alaska Resource Governance & Economic Development

 Since 2001 the Institute of the North has convened The Alaska Dialogue, a policy focused gathering where 90-120 Alaskans leaders gather for a 2 ½-day in-depth discussion of the key and often sensitive issues facing the state and our commons.
 Through these dialogues we believe a 'One Alaska' is possible, where the reality, richness, and responsibility of north is understood and appreciated.

 Consistent with our educational objectives, the Institute of the North hosts a Training course on the Alaska National Interest Lands Conservation Act of 1980 (ANILCA).
-As a result of ANILCA, 137 million acres of national conservation lands stretched across Alaska, balancing this unprecedented size with similarly unprecedented accommodations for Alaskans’ way of life and dependence on a resource-based economy.
+As a result of ANILCA, nearly 140 million acres (more than one third of Alaska) are now federal conservation system units, such as national parks and wildlife refuges.
+Congress balanced the unprecedented scale of these designations with similarly unprecedented accommodations for Alaskans’ way of life and reliance on a resource-based economy.
 This ANILCA Training is offered in partnership with the US Department of the Interior University (DOIU), building on a program started in 2004 with an appropriation from Congress to establish an ANILCA curriculum.
 The original curriculum has since been substantially modified and updated, and continues to evolve to meet current needs.

 Lead:North is a membership-based young leaders program, which informs Alaskans ages 21-40 about – and engages them in – community and statewide policy issues.
 The Advisory Council, and the Institute of the North, believes that young Alaskans are committed to a prosperous future in Alaska and are united in wanting to contribute meaningfully to that future.
 Lead:North provides opportunities for young professionals and leaders to step up into key policy discussions; political and civic engagement; and professional development.